rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 <img src="imgs/pycharm_setup.png" height="400" >

 # Setting up the data
-I created a few example script that should you getting started.
+There are a few example script when those are executed in GC you should be able to create you first charts with your own IDE.
-In the folder `example_extractions_scripts` these script could be copied into a python chart
+In the folder `example_extractions_scripts` these script could be copied into a GC python chart
 Note: update the location where your data needs to be stored: `f = open('D:/git-repos/GoldenCheetah_Python_Chart_Wrapper/GC_DATA/activity_xxx_data.py', "w+")
 `

-Note: When you have executed them all `activity` and `trend` you should be able to execute the small_example_scripts is not you propable get an error like:
+Note: When you have executed them all `activity`/`trend` and `athlete zones` you should be able to execute provided example charts.
+If you haven't executed them you probable get an error like:

 ```python
 Traceback (most recent call last):